David Irving: Other books

-By the mid-1980s, Irving had not had a successful book for some years, and was behind schedule in writing the first volume of his Churchill series, the research for which had strained his finances.
-He finished the manuscript in 1985, and the book was published in 1987, as Churchill's War, The Struggle for Power.
+By the mid-1980s Irving had not had a successful book for some years and was behind schedule in writing the first volume of his Churchill series, the research for which had strained his finances.
+The book was published in 1987 as Churchill's War, The Struggle for Power.

-In 1989, Irving published his biography of Hermann Göring.
+In 1989 Irving published his biography of Hermann Göring.

 Holocaust denial

 Movement towards Holocaust denial

-Over the years, Irving's stance on the Holocaust has changed significantly.
-Since at least the 1970s, he has either questioned or denied Hitler's involvement in the Holocaust and whether or not the Nazis had a plan to exterminate the Jews of Europe.
+Over the years, Irving's stance on the Holocaust changed.
+Since the late 1970s, he has either questioned or denied Hitler's involvement in the Holocaust and whether or not the Nazis had a plan to exterminate the Jews of Europe.

 Irving always denied Hitler was antisemitic, even before he openly denied the Holocaust.
 Irving claimed Hitler only used antisemitism as a political platform, and that after he came to power in 1933 he lost interest in it, while Joseph Goebbels and other Nazis continued to espouse antisemitism.
 In 1977 on a BBC1 television programme, he said that Hitler "became a statesman and then a soldier ... and the Jewish problem was a nuisance to him, an embarrassment."
 In 1983, Irving summarised his views about Hitler and the Jews when he said that "probably the biggest friend the Jews had in the Third Reich, certainly when the war broke out, was Adolf Hitler.
 He was the one who was doing everything he could to prevent things nasty happening to them."
 In the same year, he further declared about Hitler and the mass killing of Jews, "There is a whole chain of evidence from 1938 right through to October 1943, possibly even later, indicating that Hitler was completely in the dark about anything that may have been going on."
 Irving boasted that he had not been disproved.